brayschurman/neat-things/Caching/cachingIdea.md

 The decision to house data in a more agile, albeit restricted, storage system brings about its unique set of challenges and benefits.

-## Cache-based Storage and Its Merits and Challenges
+# **Cache-based Storage and Its Merits and Challenges**

 Choosing to entomb data in a sprightlier, albeit limited, storage system yields its distinctive trials and tribulations.

+## **Data Access**

-When the requirement arises to access backend data, the first place to scrutinize is the cache.
-Should you be fortunate enough to unearth it there, you merely utilise that data, sparing yourself the onerous task of excavating it from the significantly slower main storage.
+When the requirement arises to access backend data, the first place to scrutinize is the [cache](<https://en.wikipedia.org/wiki/Cache_(computing)>).

+-   If you're fortunate enough to unearth it there, you merely utilize that data, sparing yourself the onerous task of excavating it from the significantly slower main storage.

+_Note: Caching can significantly speed up data retrieval, reducing the need to access the main storage directly._

 Alas, if the data fails to grace the cache – an unfortunate circumstance colloquially known as a 'cache miss' – one must undertake the expedition to fetch it from the main storage.
 Nevertheless, you then display the wisdom to house it within the cache for future endeavors.